makanju0la/EC-VLM/README.md

 LLaVA v1.5 is evaluated across a diverse set of 12 benchmarks.
 To ensure reproducibility and consistency with the real-time chat demo, all evaluations use **greedy decoding** rather than beam search.

-For full details, see the [Evaluation Guide](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md).
+For full details, see the LLaVA [Evaluation Guide](https://github.com/makanju0la/EC-VLM/blob/main/Evaluation.md).